shirleyobih1/path-cc.github.io/_events/2021-NSF-CCstar-PI-Workshop.md

 1. CC*-required resource sharing via the OSPool for the Campus Compute category
 2. Gathering science drivers and planning local computing resources

-** Please contact us at <cc-star-proposals@opensciencegrid.org> with any questions you may have about OSG and the CC* Program!
+/**Please contact us at <cc-star-proposals@opensciencegrid.org> with any questions you may have about OSG and the CC* Program!

 {% endcapture %}